DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 * Made a PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
 * If using a layout from the command line, the notation "UseLayPos_#" will run layout # in the layout list set in EPKL_Layouts.
 	- This also makes Refresh robust against layout changes in EPKL_Layouts.
-* Base layout: Specify in layout.ini a basis file (layout section only).
-Just need to list changes in layout.ini now.
+* Base layout: Specify in Layout.ini a basis file (layout section only).
+Just need to list changes in Layout.ini now.
 Nice for variants.
 * Shorthand notation in EPKL .ini layouts, allowing the KbdType/CurlMod/ErgoMod settings to be referred to as @K/@C/@H resp. (@A for all at once).
-* Path shortcut for layout.ini entries, allowing ".\" instead of full path from EPKL root.
+* Path shortcut for Layout.ini entries, allowing ".\" instead of full path from EPKL root.
 <br>

 **MENUS/IMAGES**